excelon-io/XLON-nodes-installation/README.md

 You can lookup openethereum github url for further information at https://openethereum.github.io

-2.1 Once you have setup your machine and you have console access with proper permissions, create a folder with name “excelon” under the /root folder.
+2.1 Once you have setup your machine and you have console access with proper permissions, create a folder with name “excelon” under the /root folder or any other folder you chose (please keep the path to this folder as you will need to add it in several points of the configuration files below).

 2.2 Download the Openethereum release